Summary: Money and power can't always buy you everything. But Kyoya learns that it does still help to get what you want. KyoHaru, AU oneshot

 Tachibana swallowed.
 "I'm really sorry.
 Something must have pricked the tire.
 I'll go fix it right now."

 "Excellent idea," Kyoya agreed.
 He glanced at him.
-"And make it fast."
+"And make it fast please."
 Tachibana nodded and quickly got out.
 Kyoya took the opportunity to pick up his phone and dialed his father's number.

 "Father, it's me… yes, something came up and we'll probably be going to be a little late…" Kyoya frowned, listening.
 "Yes, of course, I understand… I'm sorry father, but I'll make sure we'll be able to catch up with him.
 Yes, I know.
 Right."

 "Tachibana, is this going to take long?"
-Kyoya asked as he watched the older man opening a toolbox and getting a wrench.
+Kyoya asked as he watched the older man rummaging through a toolbox.

 "I just have to change this tire sir," Tachibana gestured at it.
 "This will just take a few minutes."

 "Few minutes," Kyoya echoed.
 He pursed his lips.
-"Very well.
-Just do it fast."
+"Very well."
 Tachibana nodded and went back to work.
-Kyoya watched him for a moment before he gave a sigh and started to walk away.
+Kyoya watched him for a moment before he sighed and started to walk away.

 Kyoya wasn't sure where the hell he was headed but he thought he saw some kind of a shop when they passed by earlier.
 A few moments later and he finally caught sight of a small, barely noticeable coffee shop on the corner of the street.
 He glimpsed inside and saw that it was empty, having no customers.
 Perfect.

-The small bell at the top of the door jingled as Kyoya entered, and he momentarily enjoyed the warm ambiance that greeted him when he stepped inside.
+The small bell at the top of the door jingled as Kyoya entered, and he momentarily enjoyed the warm ambiance and the familiar smell of coffee that greeted him when he stepped inside.
 He took a look around, taking in with fond amusement the simple furnishings around him.
 It was like that feel-good show on TV he saw a long time ago.

 How quaint, he mused.